 Learn to create a stunning 3D target diagram in PowerPoint.
 Watch and learn from our video tutorial.
 This tutorial will work in PowerPoint 2007 as well as 2010.

 The 3D PowerPoint Target Diagram you’ll learn is:

 Uses of target diagrams:

 A target diagram is widely used in business presentations.
 When you learn to create 3D target of your own, you can have complete control on its look, feel and use.
-For example, the above diagram can be used with additional 3D arrows as follows:

 How to create 3D target diagram?

 Step 1: Create the board

 The first step is to create the target board.
 It is fairly simple to create.
 Draw a big circle.
 Make a copy of it.
 Right click, select Format Shape and go to Size and Position option.
 You will see the following window:

 Select the ‘Lock aspect ratio’ option and choose the height as 90%.
 Copy the circle again and repeat the process till you get 7 concentric circles.
 Make the smallest one to have 60% of the size of the next bigger circle.
 This will form the bull’s eye of the target.

 The next step is to align the circles.
 For this, go to Format > Arrange > Align > Align Centre and then Align Top.
 This will ensure that all the circles are perfectly aligned.